Sociology Department

 In-Person

 The state is a central concept within the social sciences and one of the most significant sources of power in the modern world.
 Despite this, states today appear increasingly in crisis, with their very legitimacy questioned.
-In this course, we will explore the development of the modern state in order to better understand our present.
-Topics include: the power of disinformation; surveillance; Trump; and Black Lives Matter.
-The course concludes with a reflection on democracy.
+In this course, we will explore the development of the modern state to better understand our present.
 Cross-listed as PSCI 318.
 Credit will be granted for only one of SOCI 309 or SOCI 297 offered in 2020-2021.
 Prerequisites: SOCI 101, 102.
 Three credits.

 Conceptions of Disability